 Vitamin C to prevent and reduce sun damage

-However, the type of vitamin C used is important, as water-soluble vitamin C, such as pure vitamin C, ascorbic acid, is unstable and can oxidize when exposed to daylight or sunlight, making it unsuitable for morning application.
+However, the type of vitamin C used is important because water-soluble vitamin C, such as pure vitamin C, ascorbic acid, is unstable and can oxidize when exposed to daylight or sunlight, making it unsuitable for morning application.
 It is a misconception that a sunscreen with SPF50 will address this issue.
-Not only do sunscreens provide imperfect protection, as explained in the section above, but they are not formulated to prevent the oxidation of pure vitamin C. Therefore, it is important to use a lipid form of vitamin C, which is not oxidizable.
-Skin Diligent Vitamin C Serum-in-Oil contains a lipid vitamin C, a biotech ingredient, which can be safely applied under sunscreen in the morning.
+Not only do sunscreens offer imperfect protection, as explained in the section above, but they are not formulated to prevent the oxidation of pure vitamin C. Therefore, it is important to use a lipid form of vitamin C, which is not oxidizable.
+Skin Diligent Vitamin C Serum-in-Oil contains a lipid vitamin C, a biotechnological ingredient, which can be safely applied under sunscreen in the morning.

 How to repair skin weakened by the sun?

 It is natural for the skin to lose water, a process called Transepidermal Water Loss (TEWL).
 Losing moisture from the skin is a normal process to maintain body temperature at an acceptable level.
-During the warmer months, sweating causes increased loss of moisture (water and minerals).
-The sun and heat dry out the skin at a rate many times higher than normal.
-Dry skin means that the skin barrier is less able to protect you and itself from outside pollutants and pathogens that enter the skin.
-It also means that fine lines and wrinkles are more visible and skin appears dull.
+During the warmer months, sweating causes increased moisture loss (water and minerals).
+The sun and heat dry out the skin at a rate several times higher than normal.
+Dry skin means the skin barrier is less able to protect you and itself from outside pollutants and pathogens that penetrate the skin.
+It also means fine lines and wrinkles are more visible and skin appears dull.

-So besides antioxidants, hydration is essential to repair the skin and restore the moisture it has lost.
-In skincare, you will need ingredients such as magnesium, hyaluronic acid, glycerin, prebiotics such as inulin to help bring moisture to the skin cells, probiotics to help regulate the skin’s disrupted microbiome, while peptides can help soothe and repair skin cells.
-All of these ingredients are present in our Cellular Hydration Serum.
+Along with antioxidants, hydration is essential for repairing skin and restoring lost moisture.
+In skincare, you'll need ingredients like magnesium, hyaluronic acid, glycerin, prebiotics like inulin to help replenish moisture to skin cells, probiotics to help regulate the skin's disrupted microbiome, and peptides to help soothe and repair skin cells.
+All of these ingredients are found in our Cellular Hydration Serum.

-At the end of the day, when the sun goes down, it’s important to remove all traces of SPF, hydrate skin cells, and add more antioxidants to fight free radicals.
-Use Skin Diligent’s Bi-Phase DUO – Cellular Hydration Serum for optimal skin hydration and Vitamin C Serum-in-Oil for its powerful antioxidant boost .
-The bonus is that the dry oil form of our Vitamin C Serum-in-Oil will further seal in the moisture of the Cellular Hydration Serum, without smothering skin.
+At the end of the day, when the sun goes down, it's important to remove all traces of SPF, hydrate skin cells, and add more antioxidants to fight free radicals.
+Use Skin Diligent's Bi-Phase DUO - the Cellular Hydration Serum for optimal skin hydration and the Vitamin C Serum-in-Oil for its powerful antioxidant boost .
+The bonus is that the dry oil form of our Vitamin C Serum-in-Oil will seal in even more of the moisture in the Cellular Hydration Serum, without suffocating the skin.

 The ideal routine to follow for sun protection: